MahmouddSalama/NPuzzle-in-c-sharp/README.md

-# NPuzzle  by multible search algorithe
+# NPuzzle  by multible search algorithe A star , BFS and DFS
 ## useing in this algorithmes
 * A* algorithme in AStare File
 * BFS algorithme in BFS file